yarnpkg/berry/packages/gatsby/content/features/protocols.md

 - Yarn will use either of Yarn, npm, or pnpm to pack the repository, based on the repository style (ie we'll use Yarn if there's a `yarn.lock`, npm if there's a `package-lock.json`, or pnpm if there's a `pnpm-lock.yaml`)

-- Workspaces can be cloned as long as the remote repository uses Yarn, npm (npm@>=7.x has to be installed on the system), or pnpm.
+- Workspaces can be cloned as long as the remote repository uses Yarn, npm (npm@>=7.x has to be installed on the system), or pnpm (pnpm@>=6.x has to be installed on the system).
 Just reference the workspace by name in your range (you can optionally enforce the tag as well):

 ```
 git@github.com:yarnpkg/berry.git#workspace=@yarnpkg/shell&tag=@yarnpkg/shell/2.1.0